 Overall protection of human health and the environment is a threshold criterion for all BCP Site alternatives.
-While the BCP Site poses no potential exposure to human health or the environment off-site, Alternative No. 8 does not significantly alter the overall protection at the BCP Site over other alternatives.
+Alternative No. 8 does not significantly alter the overall protection at the BCP Site over other alternatives.
 Under this alternative more than 1,090,000 tons (approximately 50,000 truck trips) dramatically increases the GHG emissions and the potential exposures and hazards of highway incidents.
-The GHG emissions for this alternative are the highest of all alternatives considered, over 15,000 tons of CO2 equivalents assuming local landfill volume is available.
+The GHG emissions for this alternative are the highest of all alternatives considered, over 18,000 tons of CO2 equivalents assuming local landfill volume is available.